-Over the counter medicines, natural health products and vaccines Consult your health care to great.
+Over the counter medicines, natural health products and vaccines Consult your health are team.

 Consult your healthcare team:

 - if you intend to take any other medication (with or without a prescription) or natural health products. - if you need to receive a vaccine.